 OUTCOME / BENEFITS The model allowed the surgeon to provide a semi customised solution in this trauma case.
 It was also very useful during the surgery for the surgeon to locate the scattered bone parts and reposition them as shown on the model.
 The surgeon commented "The operation went very well, I'm quite pleased - good result."
 For the patient, this meant less time under anaesthetic, lower risk while in surgery, and an opportunity for a better outcome post-surgery derived from the personalised treatment.
-This patient needed correction of a class 2 maloclussion with vertical maxillary excess.

-Ideally, in a smile considered as "normal and aesthetic", 2.0mm or less of gingival tissue would be displayed.
+This patient needed correction of a class 2 malocclusion with vertical maxillary excess.
+Ideally, in a smile considered "normal and aesthetic", 2.0mm or less of gingival tissue would be displayed.
 Clinically, this patient had an excessive gingival display which could be corrected by a 2mm maxillary impaction.
-The maloclussion would also be corrected at the same time.
+The malocclusion would also be corrected at the same time.
 The surgeon also noticed that her chin was deviated to the right by around 2mm, and was considering a genioplasty.
-Description 3D LifePrints was provided with the Cone Beam CT scan of the patient.
+DESCRIPTION Insight Surgery were provided with the Cone Beam CT scan of the patient.
 The imaging data was first segmented, to create virtual 3D models of the maxillary and mandibular teeth, the infra alveolar nerves, as well as the maxilla and mandible bones.
-The digital parts were imported in a software specialised in the virtual simulation of orthognathic surgeries.
+The digital parts were imported into a specialised software for the virtual simulation of orthognathic surgeries.
 The osteotomy of the maxilla (Lefort I) and the mandible (BSSO) were simulated.
-Cephalometric points were placed on the anatomy (on the teeth, bones and soft tissues), to enable an accurate tracking of the impact of the simulation.
+Cephalometric points were placed on the anatomy (on the teeth, bones and soft tissues), to enable accurate tracking of the impact of the simulation.
 The 2mm maxillary impaction was performed virtually, and the class I occlusion simulation.
-At this stage, we noticed that the patient would benefit from a Cant correction, which would also correct the chin asymetry, without the need of a genioplasty.
-3D LIFEPRINTS CASE STUDY
+At this stage, we noticed that the patient would benefit from a Cant correction, which would also correct the chin asymmetry, without the need for a genioplasty.